phetsims/vector-addition/doc/implementation-notes.md

 [VectorCreatorPanel](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorCreatorPanel.js) is the vector "toolbox".
 It contains one [VectorCreatorPanelSlot](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorCreatorPanelSlot.js) for each `VectorSet`, with each slot being represented by an icon in the toolbox.
 Each `VectorSet` also has an associated [VectorSetNode](https://github.com/phetsims/vector-addition/blob/master/js/common/view/VectorSetNode.js), which manages creation and layering of Nodes related to vectors in the set.

 _Adding a vector_: When a vector icon in the toolbox is clicked, `VectorCreatorPanelSlot` creates a new vector and adds it to the associated `VectorSet`.
-It then delegates creation of the vector's view to `VectorSetNode` (see `registerVector`).
+It then delegates the  of the vector's view to `VectorSetNode` (see `registerVector`).

 _Removing a vector_: When a vector is added, `VectorCreatorPanelSlot` creates closures that handle disposing of the vector when it's returned to the slot (see `animateVectorBackListener`) or when the `VectorSet` associated with the slot is cleared by pressing the eraser button or Reset All button (see `removeVectorListener`). `VectorSetNode` similarly creates a closure that observers the `VectorSet` and removes Nodes associated with a vector that is removed.

 ### Scenes
 A scene consists of a graph and its vector set(s).
 In this sim, there is